-Al Azhar University is the oldest university in Egypt, and for much of its history it was part of the Al Azhar Mosque, one of the oldest and most respected institutions in the Islamic world.
+Roughly 25% of Egyptians end up going to college, though only about half of those who go actually obtain their degree.
+QS World University Rankings judges American University of Cairo to be the best school in Egypt, though Cairo University, Al Azhar University, Ains Shams University, and Alexandria University are also considered excellent schools.
+Al Azhar University is the oldest university in Egypt, and for much of its history, it was part of the Al Azhar Mosque, one of the oldest and most respected institutions in the Islamic world.
 The Grand Imam there is one of the highest authorities in Sunni Islam.
 This long history continues to influence the university, which includes the propagation of Islam and Islamic culture as part of its mission, and today it is the chief center of Islamic learning and Arabic literature in the world.

 Egyptian culture and society continue to captivate people across the world.
-Its diverse and storied history, and continued position as a major geo-political player ensure the ongoing global significance of the country.
+Its diverse and storied history and continued position as a major geopolitical player ensure the ongoing global significance of the country.
 From its ancient architectural feats to artful portrayals of the 2011 revolution, Egyptian culture can satisfy all types of interests.

 Much of the ancient Egyptian art that has survived to the present day consists of paintings on tomb walls.
-Many of these have a religious or symbolic nature, and often depict Ancient Egyptian notions of life, death, and the afterlife.
+Many of these have a religious or symbolic nature and often depict Ancient Egyptian notions of life, death, and the afterlife.
 Sculptures of gods or rulers are also common.
 One of the most famous and sought-after pieces of Ancient Egyptian art in the world is the bust of Nefertiti, thought to have been sculpted around 1350 BCE.